 The task of distributing parking spaces can quickly become complex if employees can make their requests by email, telephone and other channels.
 Having a software that centralises all requests saves a lot of time to the person in charge of that task.
 Tools such as Sharvy make it easier to reserve parking spaces and thus the company car park management.

 Many companies still have a guard at the car park entrance or manage access with a badge.
-However, this is a major issue for the security of the building and the company.
-Effective access control should only allow access to people who can park in the car park, or have a reservation on the day.
+However, this is a significant issue for the security of the building and the company.
+Effective access control should authorize access only to people who can park in the car park or have a reservation on the day.
 But badges can be exchanged, so this is not a secure solution.
-The best option, in our opinion, is to use cameras with plate recognition to automatically open the barrier if the vehicle has a space.

 Want to learn more?
 Check out our latest articles!